yosunlu/OnlyMemes/README.md

 👽 Each user has a row with their own videos
 👽 Star count for each video
-👽 Total star counts, and ddjust leadership board/display of videos accordingly
+👽 Total star counts, and adjust leadership board/display of videos accordingly
 👽 Each user can star 10 videos a day
 👽 User can add topic for the videos they upload
 👽 User can choose their own thumbnail (from ones I provide)